Muhammad Jiwa Zainal Adilin II of Kedah: Reign (1710–1778)

+A marriage alliance was made between his son and the daughter of Sultan Salehuddin of Selangor as the latter had a political rivalry with the Bugis in Riau, and Salehuddin wanted a strong ally, the wedding took place in April 1767, but their relationship broke down in the following years.

+An English post in Kedah was initially agreed on in 1771 between him and the East India Company along Kuala Kedah, but this was withdrawn in 1772 when Sultan Muhammad Jiwa could see any assistance against the Bugis would be insufficient.

 Kedah achieved its greatest extent during his reign, its borders stretched from Terang in the north to Krian in the south.

+Governance and economy

+Sultan Muhammad Jiwa moved his court from Kota Bukit Pinang to Alor Setar in 1735, and in 1738 erected a functioning town on the base of a hill and ordered the realignment of a river.
+He established customary Islamic law codes and organized a governmental administration.
+The earliest coins bearing his name found are from 1741.
+He persistently refused to make commercial contracts with the Dutch to ensure an open port free from monopoly.
+Kedah’s port under his rule traded pepper—supported by royal sponsorship of pepper-export ventures—and exported rice, while maintaining an established commercial link with India.

 Founding of capital and building developments

-Sultan Muhammad Jiwa founded Alor Setar in 1735, which was Kedah’s eighth administrative centre since the establishment of the Kedah Sultanate.
-The earlier administrative centres were located in Kota Bukit Meriam, Kota Sungai Emas, Kota Siputeh, Kota Naga, Kota Sena, Kota Indera Kayangan and Kota Bukit Pinang.

 After founding the city, Sultan Muhammad Jiwa went on to build his palace, the Istana Kota Setar.
 The original building was a wooden structure which had been demolished several times due to attacks by the Bugis (1770) and the Siamese (1821).
-The current concrete building was completed during the reign of Sultan Ahmad Tajuddin Mukarram Shah in the mid-19th century.
+The currently standing concrete building was completed during the reign of Sultan Ahmad Tajuddin Mukarram Shah in the mid-19th century, his grandson's grandson.

-This palace is also renowned as the Istana Pelamin Palace when the building was expanded to add a pavilion and several rooms when Sultan Abdul Hamid Halim wanted to marry off his five children.
+This palace is also renowned as the Istana Pelamin Palace when the building was expanded to add a pavilion and several rooms when former Sultan Ahmad Tajuddin's son, Sultan Abdul Hamid Halim wanted to marry off his five children.
 After 1941, this palace was used as a school and an office for several organizations including the office for the Kedah chapter of St John Ambulance and the Scout movements.
 On 25 July 1983, this palace was declared the Kedah Royal Museum.

 Another structure attributed to Sultan Muhammad Jiwa was the Balai Besar (Grand Audience Hall).
 Initially the function of the building was as the Balai Rong Seri or Balai Penghadapan (audience hall), that was situated at the back area of the Istana Kota Setar complex.
 The pillars, roofs and floors were made of wood and still stands to this day.

 The Balai Nobat was also built by Sultan Muhammad Jiwa upon founding of Alor Setar.
 The 18 m and 5 m three-tiered octagonal tower's purpose was to keep all the royal musical instruments, including the serunai (wooden flute), nafiri, gendang (drum) and gong (also known as a nobat).